hwdsl2/setup-ipsec-vpn/README.md

 [**&raquo; I want to run my own VPN but don't have a server for that**](https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#gettingavps)

+A pre-built [Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server) is also available.
 Advanced users can set up the VPN server on a [Raspberry Pi](https://www.raspberrypi.org).
 See [[1]](https://elasticbyte.net/posts/setting-up-a-native-cisco-ipsec-vpn-server-using-a-raspberry-pi/) [[2]](https://www.stewright.me/2018/07/create-a-raspberry-pi-vpn-server-using-l2tpipsec/).

 <a name="debian-10-note"></a>
 \* Debian 10 users should [use the standard Linux kernel](docs/clients.md#debian-10-kernel).
 If using Debian 10 on EC2, you must first switch to the standard Linux kernel before running the VPN setup script.